silx-kit/vscode-h5web/README.md

 This extension uses [h5wasm](https://github.com/usnistgov/h5wasm) to read HDF5 files and therefore suffers from the following limitations:

+- Files bigger than 2GB cannot be read
 - External links cannot be resolved
 - Datasets compressed with external filters (such as those of [hdf5plugin](https://github.com/silx-kit/hdf5plugin)) cannot be read